bmartinson5/business_lookup/README.md

 Method: GET   Action: Retrieves top 3 businesses with the newest founding dates
 * localhost:3000/v1/business/newest

+Method: GET   Action: Searches for a business by location (returns all that are similar)
+* localhost:3000/v1/business/location?location="[enter location here]"

 ## Support and contact details

 If you find a bug, run into any issues, please email benmartinson92@gmail.com